Icohedron/AdminMode/README.md

 # Attributes available to players in admin mode
 attributes: {
-    # godmode determines whether or not the player can take damage of any kind
-    godmode: true

     # damage_other_entities determines whether or not the player can damage other entities (including other players)
     damage_other_entities: false

-    # interact_entity determines whether or not the player can right-click (interact with) an entity
+    # interact_entity determines whether or not the player can right-click (interact with) an entity.
+Useful for preventing interaction with ridable entities (horses, saddled pigs, etc) and villagers
-    interact_entity: false
+    interact_entities: false

     # break_blocks determines whether or not the player can break blocks
     break_blocks: false